Rennsteig - Thuringian Forest in April 2022

 The stream in the Drachenschlucht.
 Sometimes the path is dry, sometimes (in the picture further back) the path and stream are indistinguishable.

 Then it went past the forest inn “Hubertushaus” and the mountain rescue station “Auerhahn” to the forest hut called Klinzingshütte.
-But it is well hidden in the forest and I had to search a bit until I found it.
+But it is well hidden in the forest and I had to search a while until I found it.
 It is not a public hiker’s hut or something, much more a shed that someone just had built there.

-Tag 2: Klinzingshütte → Bärenbruch
+Day 2: Klinzingshütte → Bärenbruch

-Shortly before 7 AM I got up and was in the middle of a heavily foggy fairy tale forest.
-Spooky, but also very beautiful.
+Shortly before 7 AM, I got up and was in the middle of a heavily foggy fairy tale forest.
+Spooky but also very beautiful.

 The Klinzingshütte in the fog in the morning … as if Hansel and Gretel were just collecting firewood.